Colleges of the University of Santo Tomas

-The University of Santo Tomas in Manila, Philippines has 22 colleges and 3 secondary school departments.
+The University of Santo Tomas in Manila, Philippines has 22 colleges and 3 basic education school departments.
 The colleges are interdependent academic constituents of the university that offer undergraduate and graduate programs.
 Historically, the colleges are named as Faculty, College, Institute, School, or Conservatory.
 There are 19 colleges that offer civil courses and 3 faculties that also offer ecclesiastical programs.

 The Faculties of Ecclesiastical Studies, though governed by its particular statutes, is still an integral part of the university.

 A dean heads a faculty, college, or school.
 He is assisted by a faculty council and an assistant dean.
 All academic units are also supervised by a Dominican regent.
 In a faculty, college or school where the dean is a member of the Order of Preachers, the dean also functions as the regent.
 A director heads an institute.

 Founded in 2017, the Graduate School of Law is the newest unit in the University.